Farah Province: Demographics

 As of 2021, the total population of Farah province is about 573,146, which is predominately tribal and a rural society.
-In 2012, about 482,400 are settled while the remaining are the Kuchi and other nomads.
-Majority of the province is populated by Pashtuns, followed by Tajiks and some Baluch are also present.
-The primary Pashtun tribes in Farah province are the Alizai, Barakzai, and Nurzai.
-However, the Kochi nomads make a sizeable population amongst the Pashtuns in winter.
+Majority of the province is populated by Pashtuns, followed by Tajiks and Balochs.
+The Durrani Pashtuns, Nomads (Ghilji Pashtuns) and many other villagers are Pashtun tribes of the Noorzai, Barakzai, and Alizai.
+According to most recent estimates 80% of the Farah province are Pashtuns, 10% are Tajiks and 10% are Balochs.

-The provincial dominant language is Pashto and Dari (Afghan Persian).
-Pashto is spoken by around 60%, while around 30% speak Dari.

 Districts

 Religious sites

 The tomb of Muhammad Jaunpuri is believed to be in Farah.

 Economy

 Farah's economy is overwhelmingly agricultural.
 The province has minerals such as gypsum, lime and construction stones, uranium ore, and copper.
 More than 1300 workers are employed by 15 manufacturing firms in the province.
 74% of rural households reported either agriculture or livestock to be their main source of income and 24% reported that trade and service (including non-farm labor) to their main source of income.